-The Outdoor Education Program at Scots encourages self reliance, interdependence and leadership, the development of an adventurous spirit, managing personal risks, safe journeys in nature, the value of life-long outdoor recreation for enjoyment, health and well-being, and an understanding of nature through experiences that will prepare them for the world outside school.
+The Outdoor Education Program at Scots encourages self reliance, interdependence and leadership.
+It fosters the development of an adventurous spirit, and provides experience in managing personal risks and enjoying safe journeys in nature that prepare our students for the world outside school.

 Outdoor Education offers all Scots students opportunities to grow and foster:

-- Personal strengths through rich outdoor experiential learning opportunities that are purposefully and sequentially designed as a key component to develop each student holistically.
+- Personal strengths through rich outdoor experiential learning opportunities that are purposefully and sequentially designed to develop each student holistically.

 - Develop confidence and learn the value of co-operative and collaborative effort and endeavour.